 5 Big Mistakes Women Make When Launching Their Online Fashion or Lifestyle Store

 Every month, I get a little raw and real about my revenue and return – good or bad.

-Why do I do this?
+Why do I share my online retail income reports?
 Because I believe that complete transparency is the key to eCommerce and online retail success.
 So often, you’ll see ads from gurus promising six-figure incomes in a matter of weeks, and the reality is that making money from your online store isn’t as cut and dry as they’d have you believe.

 Yes, it’s absolutely possible to make serious cash from eCommerce, but it’s certainly not overnight – and mostly, it starts with smaller wins, like adding ten more sales to your weekly report, doubling your monthly revenue, or seeing 50% annual growth.
 Your retail price also has a lot to do with it – have a squizz here about how to set your prices.

 In this online retail income report series, I’ll be sharing my revenue, returns, top-line ad spend, and return-on-ad-spend (ROAS), in the hope that you get a real glimpse into the cash comings and goings of a working eCommerce business.
 Enjoy.

 $15,501.70 was from Paid Search

 $11,006.13 was Organic Search

 Any income not accounted for is from Display or Other